What is Narcolepsy?

 - Frequently, narcolepsy is unrecognized for many years.
 There could be a delay of 10 years between the onset of the condition and the diagnosis.

-- Approximately 50% of adults with narcolepsy retrospectively report symptoms beginning in their teenage years.
+- Approximately half of adults with narcolepsy retrospectively report symptoms beginning in their teenage years.
 For most patients, narcolepsy begins between the ages of 15 and 30 years.
-It less frequently occurs in children younger than age 10 years
+It less frequently occurs in children younger than age 10 years of age.

 - Narcolepsy may lead to impairment of social and academic performance in otherwise intellectually normal children.